 At each program level, students gain additional knowledge and skills to enable them to function in clinical and field settings with physicians, nurses, firefighters and other healthcare professionals.
 In the classroom, students learn about anatomy and physiology, the pathophysiology of diseases, traumatic injuries, pharmacology and cardiac care of all age groups.
 Students acquire practical and field skills through laboratory practice, simulatio, clinical experience in hospitals and experience with ambulance services.
 EMS personnel must be at least 18 years of age and have a high school diploma or GED.

-Successful completion of an EMS Program will prepare the student for the National Registry Certification exam, to obtain state licensure, and to work as an Emergency Medical Technician or Paramedic.
+Successful completion of an EMS Program will prepare the student to sit for Texas licensure and for the National Registry Certification exam to work as an Emergency Medical Technician or Paramedic.

 Core Performance Standards/Physical and Mental Capabilities